colinbrookes/hevelian-activemq/README.md

 `{version}` is equal to the version of ActiveMQ (plus **-SNAPSHOT** in case of snapshot builds).

 ## Run
 Just deploy activemq-webapp-`{version}`.war to Tomcat and this is it.
 The application provides an advanced mechanism for configuration customizations, so if something is missing - find instructions below for any extensions.
-For the most complex cases - activemq-core-`{version}`.jar provides an absttraction to build your own web application with custom broker initialization logic.
+For the most complex cases - activemq-core-`{version}`.jar provides an abstraction to build your own web application with custom broker initialization logic.

 ### Default
 In case the war is deployed and no any additional configuration is specified - the default one will be used: